tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 #### [NODES](https://docs.chef.io/nodes.html)

-NOTE: probably nodes are configured in node files for chef-solo only - chef-client interacts with chef server to retrieve node configuration.
+**NOTE**: probably nodes are configured in node files for chef-solo only - chef-client interacts with chef server to retrieve node configuration.

 **node**